pdcastro/oh_so_smart/README.md

 # Run the Oh So Smart container on the target device.
 Performance hint: Replace
 # ‘docker.sh’ with ‘docker.py’ if the host OS has a ‘python3’ interpreter.
-# Use the ‘--help’ option for documentation on the available options.
+# Use the ‘--help’ option for further documentation on the available options.
 /tmp/scripts/docker.sh -c smart_thermostat.toml run

 # Clean up the temporary container used to copy the scripts.